 Since the structure of a metal building is somewhat more extensive and spreads across a large area in different directions, it is more efficient to use a sprayer or a roller rather than a brush for the painting no matter how big.

 The use of primer is recommended in a case where the building is being painted for the first time or where the old painting has formed too much chalk.

-Make sure you are using as a solvent-thinned primer that is best suited for a metal surface.
+Make sure you are using a solvent-thinned primer that is best suited for a metal surface.
 You can then apply the primer using your desired method, two coats of primer are just enough to do the job.

 4. Painting the building

-Remember, if you had used two coat of the primer; make sure the second coat is completely dry.
+Remember, if you had used two coats of the primer; make sure the second coat is completely dry.
 Then clean up the primer in the paint sprayer and fill it up with the paint.

 Unless the previous paint used was oil-based (in a case repainting), it is highly recommended that you use an appropriate acrylic-latex paint for metal buildings because it helps the metal against harsh weather.